• Skip to primary navigation

 Notes:

-Baking Pan: Line an 8×8-inch baking pan with foil and then non-stick spray.
+• Baking Pan: Line an 8×8-inch baking pan with aluminum foil and then non-stick spray.
 I found that using both makes removing the fudge so much easier.
-(Or, if you have it, just use non-stick foil.)

 Comments